HIGHLIGHTS-Tennis-Wimbledon day five | Sports-Games

 - United Kingdom

-Highlights of day five of the Wimbledon tennis championships on Friday (all times GMT): 1505 JABEUR DUMPS MUGURUZA OUT
+Highlights of day five of the Wimbledon tennis championships on Friday (all times GMT): 1652 DJOKOVIC OUSTS KUDLA

-Russian wildcard Liudmila Samsonova earned her 10th straight win on grass as she stunned former U.S. Open winner Sloane Stephens 6-2 2-6 6-4 to reach the last-16 of a Grand Slam for the first time in her career.
-READ MORE:
+Top seed Novak Djokovic beat American Denis Kudla 6-4 6-3 7-6(7) to move into the last-16 at Wimbledon for the 13th time in his career.
+Kudla threatened to take the match into a fourth set when he led 1-4 in the third before Djokovic forced a tiebreak, where the Serb fought back from 1-4 down again to advance.

+1647 SCHWARTZMAN SENT PACKING BY FUCSOVICS Unseeded Hungarian Marton Fucsovics beat ninth seed Diego Schwartzman 6-3 6-3 6-7(6) 6-4 to move into the second week of Wimbledon for the first time in his career.
+He will meet Russian fifth seed Andrey Rublev for a place in the quarter-finals.

 Pliskova trumps Martincova in Czech battle to move into Wimbledon last-16 Swiatek crushes Begu to reach Wimbledon last 16